Part VII

 At the center is stillness—not emptiness, but the ground that holds everything.

-The Serene Center is that practical stillness: feet, breath, a clear yes/no. It is the portal between the Void and your life.
+The Serene Center is that practical stillness: feet, breath, a clear yes/no. It is where vastness comes back into timing, boundary, and ordinary contact.

 Conclusion of the Void: Integration